microsoft/azure-realtime-fraud-detection/README.md

 [Configure Stream Analytics Job](./StreamAnalytics/README.md)

 ### 4. Configure Cosmos DB
+We need to load some data to our Cosmos DB SQL API account.
+The link below provide a process to do that.

 [Configure Cosmos DB - SQL API](./AzureCosmosDB/README.md)

 ### 5. Deploy the Functions